andrewcoggins/TradingPlatform/README.md

 ```
 or clone using the *clone or download* button above.
 2. Open the project in the java IDE of your choice.
 Be sure to enable maven nature upon creation of your project.
 3. The project should be ready to use.
-Direct any enduring issues to this project's [here](https://github.com/andrewcoggins/TradingPlatform/issues) issue page.
+Direct any enduring issues to this project's [issue page](https://github.com/andrewcoggins/TradingPlatform/issues).

 ## Requirements